athena-ceo/trusted-service/test-client/README.md

 # Trusted Services Test Client (React)

-Modern React-based test client for the Trusted Services framework.
-This application replaces the Streamlit test client with a beautiful, responsive UI built with Next.js, TypeScript, and Tailwind CSS.
+Modern React-based test client for the Trusted Services **framework**.
+This is framework infrastructure that provides testing and configuration capabilities for all applications.
+It replaces the Streamlit test client with a beautiful, responsive UI built with Next.js, TypeScript, and Tailwind CSS.

+**Note**: This is framework-level UI, not an application.
+It resides at the root level alongside `src/`, `apps/`, and `runtime/`.

 **Copyright © 2025 Athena Decision Systems.
 All rights reserved.**